Fiordarancio/ludum-dare-58/README.md

 _Secret sounds_ - HippityHoppity

-Some sfx have been remixed from freesound.org samples.
+Some sfx are based on freesound.org samples.
 See in game credits for more details.